Raman1121/OUR-2018/README.md

 # OUR-2018
 This repository contains the files created and used for the Opportunities for Undergraduate Research Program (OUR), 2018.

+Topic of the OUR - Application of Capsule Nets Pharmacophore-based Virtual High-throughput Screening

 # Files Information

 1. **ML Methods on CDK2.binary.ipynb** - This file contains the results of Different Machine Learning (Classification) Algorithms.
 The results are as followed -